Kumamap Kumamap Kumamap

 Is this route safe to travel right now?

-This 53.7 km route from Nishikatsura to Mount Ashitaka crosses Yamanashi and Shizuoka.
-Over the past 30 days, 2 bear sightings have been recorded within 5 km of the route, including 1 in the past week.
-This route runs through Asian black bear habitat (native to Honshu and Shikoku).
-The most recent sighting was reported 2 days ago near Susono, Shizuoka; the location sits about 52.6 km from the start of the route and 16 m off the route line.
+This 54 km route runs from Nishikatsura to Mount Ashitaka, passing through Yamanashi and Shizuoka.
+In the past 30 days, 6 bear sightings were reported within 5 km of the route.
+No reports were recorded in the past 7 days.
+The latest sighting was reported 1 week ago near Yamanakako Hirano, Yamanashi.
 With activity this close, make noise as you hike, carry bear spray, and avoid the forest at dawn and dusk.

 Back to Trip Reports